mariobehling/FunkeHack/README.md

 * Closed skills paid

 ## 6. How do we get Customers
+* We will reach out to developers through our network and present it at conference
+* Use Social Media to push the solution
 * Platform is based on Open Source and has a lot of potential to engage developers
 * We have a large developer network as founders of FOSSASIA
 * Participating in Google Summer of Code and Google Code-In where we can push the platform